Dundee council leader caves to pressure as he seeks independent Olympia probe

 The SNP administration at Dundee City Council has long resisted calls for such a probe into the £35 million facility, which has been plagued with problems since it opened in 2013.

-But there were fresh calls for an investigation after the leisure pool closed again in February, weeks after it reopened for the first time in years following a £6 million repair bill.
+But there were fresh calls for an investigation after the leisure pool closed again in February, weeks after it reopened for the first time in years following the multi-million pound repair bill.

 More problems have been identified after the most recent closure, and bosses have been unable to provide a timescale for reopening.

-Mr Alexander said it this had prompted his decision to call for an investigation.
+Mr Alexander said it was this which had prompted his decision to call for an investigation.

 Council leader ‘struggling to contain anger’ over Olympia debacle